Skip to main content

 Data enrichment enhances raw data with valuable information from multiple sources, increasing its analytical and decision-making value.

 This part covers enriching sample data with device price.
-Understanding the price segment of the device that the user used to access your service can be helpful in personalized marketing, customer segmentation, and many more.
+Understanding the price segment of the device that the user used to access your service can be helpful in personalized marketing, customer segmentation, and more.

-Setup Guide
+Setup guide

 We use SerpAPI to retrieve device prices using Google Shopping, but alternative services or APIs are viable.